Kong/unirest-obj-c/README.md

 ### Cache Policy

-You can set an alternative cache policy (policy has type `NSURLRequestCachePolicy`)
+You can set an alternative cache policy (policy has type `NSURLRequestCachePolicy`):

 ```objective-c
 [UNIRest cachepolicy:policy];